 An intersection is an at-grade junction where two or more roads meet or cross.
 Intersections may be classified by number of road segments, traffic controls, and/or lane design.

 At Davis Law Group, P.S., we recognize the dangers of intersection accidents.
-If you have questions or concerns about your accident case, don’t hesitate to contact us today.
+If you have questions or concerns about your accident case, don’t hesitate to contact our award-winning team of Seattle car accident lawyers today.

 Washington State Intersection Laws